alcrene/emd-falsify/src/emd_falsify/path_sampling.md

 ```
 with $ε$ vanishing as $n$ is increased to infinity.

-We have found that failure to satisfy this requirement leads to unsatisfactory sampling of quantile paths.
-In particular, naive procedures tend to perform worse as $ΔΦ$ is reduced, making accurate integration impossible.
+Satisfying this requirement is required in order to compute integrals over $\lnLh$, since otherwise they don’t converge as $ΔΦ$ is reduced.
 :::

 +++